jpdupere/red-light-crypto-frontend/README.md

 ## Other features

+### Age verification

+The age verification popup will request the user to confirm age and the verification will be saved in localstorage for 30 days.

+### Color mode

 Not a big deal, but you can switch color theme from light to dark, like everywhere else...